delving/sip-creator/README.markdown

 ## Transformation

-The job of XML transformation is generally performed by XSLT scripts, but these can be hard to build and maintain due to their verboseness.
+The job of XML transformation is generally performed by XSLT scripts, but these can be hard to build and maintain due to verbosity.
 Typically, XML transformation amounts to rearranging the structure such that the content segments of the source are rearranged and copied into the target format.
 In many cases, however, it is not enough to just copy field contents verbatim, but rather some manipulation must take place on the way.
 Fields may need to be combined or split, and field contents may need to be changed on the way, such as turning an identifier into a full image or web page URL.

 ## Groovy